stelligent/cloudpatrol_gem/README.md

 ## Example CLI Snippets

-Now that you've intalled the CloudPatrol CLI, here are some snippets you can use:
+Now that you've intalled the CloudPatrol CLI, here are some snippets you can use.

+To get a listing of the methods you can use for a service, enter help next to the service name.
+For example:

 1. ```bundle exec bin/cloudpatrol --aws_access_key_id=ID --aws_secret_access_key=KEY ec2 help```
 1. ```bundle exec bin/cloudpatrol --aws_access_key_id=ID --aws_secret_access_key=KEY cloudformation clean-stacks --days=2```